hhdgknsn/anchor-marketplace-basic-ui/README.md

 2. Enter the marketplace name and fee percentage.
 3. Click on `Initialize Marketplace`.

+Note: The current implementation uses mock values for initializing a new marketplace.

 ### List a New Item

 1. Go to the `List New Item` dropdown.